-My friend bought me my favorite Lindt Extra Dark Chocolate truffles for an entire year.
+My friend bought me my favourite Lindt Extra Dark Chocolate truffles for an entire year.
 Every time I was almost out more would show up.
 She even got me some chocolate teddy bears once.

 His theme is Teddy Bears because God made his footprints they did in the NICU form a teddy bear.
 I’ve been getting random teddy bears for almost 2 years now because whenever someone sees one they think of Radley and me.
-Someone even made an aluminum bear for my husband to put on his semi.
+Someone even made an aluminium bear for my husband to put on his semi.

 The best thing anybody has ever said was last year, I told her that half of my kids (four of them) are in heaven and she said, “THAT many??!
 That’s AWFUL!!”

 I had two professional photographers offer their services at no cost on two occasions: one set of pics in our daughter’s burial clothes when we dressed her and the other set from the memorial service.
 I will cherish those photos for my entire life.

 - It wasn’t what they said; it was how they made new feel.
 They were blunt, matter of fact, didn’t sugar coat or diminish what we went through.
 I appreciated their lack of avoidance which translates into sincere empathy.

 - Brought pictures of him.
 I didn’t have many.
 Meant the world to me.
 Also a DVDs of photos.
 And put them to music for his funeral.